mftaff/bookmarks-manager/README.md

-# Skeleton rails-app
+# Bookmark-manager

-### This is the basic starter for all bloc projects

-- Rails installed
-- Basic landing page
-- Basic config/gemfile settings
-- Devise installed
+### Rails app that allows:

+- User to bookmark URLs via email
+- Peruse other user's bookmarks
+- Maintain a personal index of categorized bookmarks

-This app should be compatible with any new Bloc.io project
+This app is a Bloc.io project

 ---
 ### Technical Details